Ishkia/candidmemories.gihhub.io/README.md

 # candidmemories.gihhub.io
-This is a demo for my photography site
+This is a Testing ground for my photography site.